SamuelSwartzberg/flashcardifying_text_temp/phil.md

 We write down the things already in our shopping cart onto a piece of paper   word-to-world direction of fit We put things in a shopping cart based on what's on our shopping list   world-to-word direction of fit

+### loaded question

 A ⟮c+;loaded question⟯ is a question that ⟮c+;contains a controversial assumption (presupposition⟯) (e.g. ⟮c+;s2;have you stopped beating your wife⟯)

+## philosophy of science

+Philosophy of science has existed in some form for a long time, but really gained steam from the beginning of the 20th century

+### paradigms

+The idea of paradigms, incommensurability comes from Tomas Kuhn's 1962 『The Structure of Scientific Revolutions』 For Kuhn, two things are incommensurable if it is impossible to completely understand and translate one thing into the terms of another.
+Two paradigms are incommensurable.
+Examples for paradigms might be the germ theory of disease and Galen's miasma theory.
+In a general non-philosophical, non-mathemtatical sense, incommensurable means having no common measure.

+#### process

+Science happens in periods of normal science and scientific revolutions.
+(Kuhn) Normal science is the period where research happens under a prevailing paradigm.
+A scientific revolution is the period where a paradigm shift happens.
+The most famous scientific revolution is the transition between the worldview of Newtonian gravity and general relativity.
+During normal science, anomalies accumulate.
+Eventually, enough anomalies accumulate and science is thrown into crisis, forcing scientists to engage in extraordinary (= exploratory) research.
+During extraordinary research, new things are tried and fundamentals are debated.
+A paradigm shift is when a new paradigm is adopted.
+After extraordinary research, eventually a paradigm shift happens.
+After a new paradigm is adopted, it is institutionalized and thus the revolutionary process of how it was adopted is defanged/obscured.
+(Kuhn)

 ## logic

+### terms

+Terms may either be singular or general.
+Singular terms consist of definite and indefinite descriptions, indexicals or proper names.

+#### singular

+##### definite descriptions

+definite descriptions refer to an entity with the claim that there is exactly one such entity, but not by using its name In english, definite descriptions use 'the'.
+If a definite description's claim that there is exactly one such entity holds true, it is proper.
+If a definite description's claim that there is exactly one such entity  does not hold true, it is improper.

+###### attr and ref

+Donnelan distinguishes two usages of a definite description (generally within the context "The F is G"): attributive, where the speaker says something like "Whatever is F is G", and referential, which expresses something like "This thing, which I believe to be F, is G" (not formally logically correct formulation)
+(the default position is that) The attributive use of definite descriptions "Whatever is F is G" doesn't express anything if there is no F
+(the default position is that) The referential use of definite descriptions "This thing, which I believe to be F, is G" still says that the entity is G even if there is no F
+Donnellan would say that "The current King of France is bald" would have no truth value if there is no current king of france , it being a attributive use of a definite descriptor
+Donnellan would say that "Her husband is kind to her" would hold true/ have a truth value even if the person referred to is not her husband but her boyfriend, it being a referential use of a definite descriptor

+##### indefinite description

+indefinite descriptions refer to an entity without a claim that there is merely one such entity.
+In english, indefinite descriptions use 'a(n)'.

 ### modality

+Modality is about the way things could (not) or must have been.
+It is contrasted with the actual state of affairs.

+#### necessity and contingency

 necessarily true   If it can't be false necessarily false   If it can't be true
 A proposition is contingent if it is neither necessarily true nor necessarily false.

+#### counterfactuals

 Counterfactual conditionals are conditional sentences which discuss what would have been true under different circumstances.

+#### possible worlds

+One of the main ways to bear out modal logic is in terms of possible worlds.
+Possible worlds are most associated with Kripke.
+In modal logic using possible worlds, a sentence may have different truth values in different possible worlds.

+##### rigid and flaccid

+flaccid designator ≈ non-rigid designator ≈ connotative term A flaccid designator is a term that may pick out things in other possible worlds.
+A rigid designator is a term that picks out the same thing in all possible worlds in which it exists.
+Lycan paraphrases Kripke offering a test for if a term is rigid: if the sentence "N might not have been N" is true it is flaccid, else it is rigid

 ## Kant